zapcannon99/quadbase/README.md

 1. Send us a completed Rice Contributor Agreement
    * Download it from http://quadbase.org/rice_university_contributor_agreement_v1.pdf
-   * Complete it (where "List Name" is "Quadbase" and "Username" is your GitHub username)
+   * Complete it (where "Project Name" is "Quadbase" and "Username" is your GitHub username)
    * Sign it, scan it, and email it to info@[the quadbase domain]
 1. Fork the code from github (https://github.com/lml/quadbase)
 2. Create a thoughtfully named topic branch to contain your change